From Preferences to Prejudice: The Role of Alignment Tuning in Shaping Social Bias in Video Diffusion Models

-\textbf{Ethnicity Bias.} To evaluate how video generation models represent different ethnic groups, we employ two complementary metrics: the \textbf{Representation Deviation Score for ethnicity} (RDS$e$) \citep{feldman2015certifying,mehrabi2021survey} and \textbf{Simpson's Diversity Index} (SDI) \citep{simpson1949measurement}.
-For each ethnicity group $e \in E$, we define its representation proportion as $P_e = N_e / N_{\text{total}}$, where $N_e$ denotes the number of outputs identified as ethnicity $e$, and $N_{\text{total}}$ is the total number of outputs with identifiable ethnicity.
-The first metric, $\text{RDS}_e = P_e - 1/|E|$, quantifies how much each group’s representation deviates from an ideal uniform distribution, where $1/|E|$ reflects perfectly balanced coverage across all groups.
-A \textit{positive} RDS$_e$ indicates \textit{overrepresentation}, while a \textit{negative} value signals \textit{underrepresentation}.
-This metric thus reveals which ethnic groups are disproportionately favored or marginalized in model outputs, offering fine-grained, group-level insight into systemic disparities.
-Complementing this, the overall diversity of representations is measured by Simpson's Diversity Index, $\text{SDI} = 1 - \sum_{e \in E}{P_e}^2$, which captures the probability that two randomly selected outputs belong to different ethnicity groups.
+\textbf{Ethnicity Bias.} To evaluate how video generation models represent different ethnic groups, we employ two complementary metrics: the \textbf{Representation Deviation Score for Ethnicity} ($\text{RDS}_e$) \citep{feldman2015certifying,mehrabi2021survey} and \textbf{Simpson's Diversity Index} (SDI) \citep{simpson1949measurement}.
+For each ethnic group $e \in E$, we define its representation proportion as $P_e = N_e / N_{\text{total}}$, where $N_e$ denotes the number of outputs identified as ethnicity $e$, and $N_{\text{total}}$ is the total number of outputs with an identifiable ethnicity.
+The first metric, $\text{RDS}_e = P_e - 1/|E|$, quantifies how much each group's representation deviates from an ideal uniform distribution, where $1/|E|$ reflects perfectly balanced coverage across all groups.
+For interpretability, given seven ethnic groups, the ideal balanced probability is $1/7 \approx 14.3\%$.
+An $\text{RDS}_e$ value of 0.769 implies that a specific group appears in $0.769 + 0.143 \approx 91.2\%$ of the generated videos—more than six times the expected frequency.
+A \textit{positive} $\text{RDS}_e$ indicates \textit{overrepresentation}, while a \textit{negative} value signals \textit{underrepresentation}.
+Importantly, this uniform reference is \textit{not} intended to reflect real-world demographic proportions, which may legitimately vary across regions, cultural contexts, or downstream applications.
+Instead, we adopt it as a diagnostic benchmark for controlled bias auditing under the neutral \texttt{person-only} setting.
+Because prompts in this setting intentionally remove contextual and identity cues, deviations from uniformity reveal the extent to which generative models internally favor or suppress specific ethnic identities, rather than reflecting external demographic statistics.
+This framing follows prior work in fairness and representational harm analysis, where parity-based baselines are used to expose systematic skew in learned representations rather than to assert empirical correctness.
+Complementing this, the overall diversity of representations is measured by Simpson's Diversity Index, $\text{SDI} = 1 - \sum_{e \in E}{P_e}^2$, which captures the probability that two randomly selected outputs belong to different ethnic groups.
 Higher SDI values indicate more diverse and balanced distributions, while lower values suggest concentration around a few dominant groups.
-Together, RDS$_e$ and SDI provide a comprehensive perspective: RDS$_e$ highlights \textit{who is over- or underrepresented}, whereas SDI reflects \textit{how balanced the overall representation landscape is}.
+Together, $\text{RDS}_e$ and SDI provide a comprehensive perspective: $\text{RDS}_e$ highlights \textit{who is over- or underrepresented}, whereas SDI reflects \textit{how balanced the overall representation landscape is}.
 These metrics jointly reveal whether generative models fairly portray global ethnic diversity or perpetuate skewed and homogeneous visual patterns.
-All metrics are computed under the \texttt{person-only} setting.

 \textbf{Bias Shift.} Finally, we analyze \textit{bias shift} between unaligned and aligned models to understand how alignment methods influence social fairness at the video level.
 For each metric, we compute $\Delta$PBS$_G$, $\Delta$RDS$_e$, and $\Delta$SDI to quantify directional changes.
 Shifts toward more balanced gender ratios, reduced ethnic skew, or higher diversity indicate improvement.
 This complete evaluation suite—spanning frame dynamics, temporal stability, and video-level demographic fairness—provides a holistic understanding of bias formation and mitigation in diffusion-based video generation.